 NSPCC Speak Out.
 Stay Safe.
 Programme

 Once every three years, specially trained staff and volunteers from the NSPCC visit our school to talk to our pupils about abuse, neglect and how to stay safe.
-This is a nationwide service for every child in the UK (formerly ChildLine Schools Service) The last visit took place in December 2017.
+This is a nationwide service for every child in the UK (formerly ChildLine Schools Service)

 There are child-friendly, interactive assembly presentations for both KS1 and KS2 followed by workshops to help children: